 Addition a+b and subtraction a-b of numeric scalars, vectors, matrices, and arrays is defined element-wise and require size(a)=size(b) and a numeric type for a and b.
+Unary plus and minus are defined element-wise.
 Addition a+b of string scalars, vectors, matrices, and arrays is defined as element-wise string concatenation of corresponding elements from a and b, and require size(a)=size(b).